-What You Need To Know About Complex PTSD and Addiction
+What You Need To Know About Complex PTSD & Addiction

 June is PTSD awareness month.
 Both complex and noncomplex post-traumatic stress disorder have been linked to substance abuse.
 If you have a loved one who has experienced PTSD of any kind, then you need to know the risks, what early stages can look like, and how you can help them.